 Bacteria, singular bacterium, are the essence of biological simplicity.
 Life version 1.0.
 They contain no nucleus, no ribosomes or mitochondria, none of the organelles you find in later-evolved unicellular organisms.
 They feed by absorbing nutrients from their surroundings through a structurally simple outer covering.
 Bacteria do one thing only, and do it very well: They replicate, by simple division, at a rate dependent on temperature and the availability of nutrients.
 One becomes two becomes four becomes eight becomes sixteen becomes thirty two and so on, each generation a near-exact copy of the previous, until there are many quadrillions, conditions permitting.

 Bacteria cover every surface, thrive in every conceivable habitat.
 They are found in the stratosphere and miles beneath our feet.
-They thrive in subzero cold and in waters so hot and caustic that a human would die in seconds and be dissolved in minutes.
+They exist in subzero cold and in waters so hot and caustic that a human would die in seconds and be dissolved in minutes.
 They survive tens of thousands of years of continuous freezing.
 They can survive the vacuum of space.
-Bacteria were our planet’s very first life forms, and they will be its last, surviving right up to the moment two point something billion years in the future when the sun, its nuclear fuel depleted, swells into a red giant and consumes the inner planets, including our own.
+Bacteria were our planet’s very first life forms, and they will be its last, conducting business as usual right up to the moment two point something billion years in the future when the sun, its nuclear fuel depleted, swells into a red giant and consumes the inner planets, including our own.

 By any reasonable measure, bacteria, not humans, rule this planet.
 Indeed, at any given time their total mass is many, many times that of all the humans and their livestock combined.
 Add to that billions and billions of tons of blue-green algae, phytoplankton, zooplankton, protozoa, crustaceans, cephalopods, arachnids, reptiles, fishes, amphibians, insects, fungi, flowering and non-flowering plants, and you begin to see that we humans actually comprise a strikingly small proportion of this planet’s life.